 • Simple cloud dashboards showing daily production and operational status.

-• Integrations between the pumper app and regulatory filing prep, and between the pumper app and accounting.
+• Integrations between the pumper app and regulatory filing prep (TX RRC PR, plus MS, AL, WY, MI where applicable), and between the pumper app and the accounting system (OGsys, Wolfpak, Bolo, SSI, P2, Quorum).

 That version of the digital oilfield doesn’t require a production operations center or an automation team.
 It runs on the pumper’s phone and the operator’s laptop.
 The gains are real: faster regulatory prep, cleaner data for decisions, less time spent on month-end reconstruction.